-A lesser-known work by the Godfather of the Dead, Martin is a solemn thesis on what it means to be a vampire.
+A lesser-known work by the Godfather of the Dead, Martin is a solemn thesis on the many misconceptions about vampire.

-Martin is a nondescript young man living in Pittsburg with a horrifying hobby.
-He imagines himself as a vampire, and is fond of sedating women, then cutting them up and drinking their blood.
-As Martin’s bloodlust increases, he begins to seek out more targets, eventually even targeting people on the streets.
-His actions quickly convinces his relative, Cuda, that Martin must be stopped.
-Cuda plans to destroy Martin once and for all with a stake through the heart.
+Martin is a nondescript young man living in Pittsburg, one with a horrifying hobby.
+He sees himself as a vampire, and is fond of sedating women, before cutting them up and drinking their blood.
+When Martin’s bloodlust increases, he begins to seek out more targets, eventually even targeting people on the streets.
+His actions quickly convinces his spiteful relative, Cuda, that Martin must be stopped.
+Cuda plans to destroy Martin once and for all, with the classic method of a stake through the youngster’s heart.

 One doesn’t associate the Godfather of the Dead, George A Romero, with sombre, quiet works.
-And that is probably the reason why this 1976 masterpiece of his is lesser known.
+That is probably the reason why this 1976 masterpiece of his is lesser known, occasionally even forgotten.

 Check out my other snappy movie reviews!